Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Methods

 where $v_{\rm OF, ion}$ and $r_{\rm OF, ion}$ are the velocity and extent of the ionized outflow, respectively.
 We define the outflow velocity $v_{\rm OF}$ = $\Delta v$ + FWHM$_{\rm broad}$/2 to be consistent with previous works \citep[e.g.][]{Rupke2005,Fluetsch2019}.

-The radius of the ionized outflow is defined as the radius which encompasses 50~$\%$ of the total flux of the broad H$\alpha$ component.
-By directly determining the electron density in the outflow (see Sect. \ref{sec:density_extinction}), we can drastically reduce the main uncertainty of this computation.
+The radius of the ionized outflow is defined as the radius which encompasses 50~$\%$ of the total flux of the broad H$\alpha$ component as observed in the data.
+This definition is used to have a comparable definition as to the one we used for the molecular outflow phase \citep{Fluetsch2019}.
+By directly determining the electron density in the outflow (see Section \ref{sec:density_extinction}), we can drastically reduce the main uncertainty of this computation.
 Hence, the typical uncertainty on the ionized mass outflow rate is estimated to be $\sim$ 0.3~dex, mainly due to projection effects which affect the velocity and radius measurements as well as uncertainties in determining the electron density.
-The kinetic power of the outflow is given by 0.5$v_{\rm OF}^{2}$$\dot{M}_{\rm OF}$.
+The kinetic power of the outflow is given by 0.5$v_{\rm OF}^{2}\dot{M}_{\rm OF}$.
+The properties (mass, radius and velocity) of the ionized outflows in our sample and the extended sample can be found in Table \ref{tab:ion_of_prop}.

 The mass outflow rate of the neutral atomic outflow can be computed using equation \ref{eq:mass_outflow_rate} and using the neutral outflow velocity and radius and mass.
-Using the hydrogen column density obtained in Sect. \ref{sec:neutral_atomic}, the neutral mass outflow rate is given by
+Using the hydrogen column density obtained in Section \ref{sec:neutral_atomic}, the neutral mass outflow rate is given by

 where we sum over all outflowing components, from $i$ = 1 to N. $C_{\rm f}$ and $C_{\rm \Omega}$ are the local (see eq. \ref{eq:atomic_overlap}) and large-scale covering factor, respectively.
-Following \cite{Rupke2005}, we assume $C_{\rm \Omega}$ = 0.4 for LIRGs and $C_{\rm \Omega}$ = 0.8 for ULIRGs. $N$(H) is the hydrogen column density along the line of sight and $r$ is the radius.
+Following \cite{Rupke2005}, we assume $C_{\rm \Omega}$ = 0.4 for LIRGs and $C_{\rm \Omega}$ = 0.8 for ULIRGs.
+The local covering factor is determined through the fitting of the sodium doublet. $N$(H) is the hydrogen column density along the line of sight and $r$ is the radius.
+The parameters for the fitting of the Na~I~D profile are shown in Table \ref{tab:neu_of_prop}.

 Similar to the ionized outflow, we also calculate the properties of the neutral atomic outflow in the integrated spectrum.
-The spatial extent of the outflow, r$_{\rm OF}$, is assumed to be 5~kpc as in \cite{Rupke2005b}, which in turn is motivated by observations of by their data of ULIRGs and measurements of local starbursts.
-For the Seyfert 1 galaxies (2 objects) we do not fit the sodium absorption doublet because of the degeneracy caused by the strong quasar continuum (see Sect. \ref{sec:map_outflows}).
+The spatial extent of the neutral outflow, $r_{\rm OF, neu}$, is calculated as the radius that encompasses 50~$\%$ of the total flux of all outflowing sodium components similar to what was done for the ionized outflow radius.
+For the Seyfert 1 galaxies (2 objects) we do not fit the sodium absorption doublet because of the degeneracy caused by the strong quasar continuum (see Section \ref{sec:map_outflows}).